johnazre/the-react-checklist/functional-components/basic-stateless.md

-# General steps on creating a basic stateless functional component
+# Creating a basic stateless functional component

 1. On line 1 of the file: `import React from 'react'`
 1. Create a function named whatever you want the component to be called: `const App = () => {...}`